galvao-lab/README/README.md

 This is an org created to be a hub of repositories that aren't necessarily projects.
 They are ideas, experiments, tests, unconventional codes, etc...

 It's a sort of sandbox of things I play with.
-They might become something in the future or they might just sit here "forever" :simple_smile:
+They might become something in the future or they might just sit here "forever".

 Available repos:

 * [TicTacToe](https://github.com/galvao-lab/tictactoe) - A pure HTML-CSS-JS implementation of a Tic Tac Toe game
+* [Odd or Even](https://github.com/galvao-lab/oddOrEven) - A pure HTML-CSS-JS implementation of a Odd or Even game

 ## Who?!